princeasaregh/TB-Profiler-Workshop/README.md

 | Internet | Stable | High Speed |
 | OS | Windows/Linux/macOS | Latest Version |

+## Important Notes
+- Administrative privileges may be required for software installation.
+- Ensure your computer can remain connected to the internet during installation.
+- Windows users should install WSL (Windows Subsystem for Linux).
+- Linux and macOS users may proceed directly to Section 2.2.

 ---

 # 2. Installation Guide